vegu-ai/talemate/README.md

 - Dynamic player choice generation
 - Better creative tools
     - node based scenario / character creation
-- Improved and consistent long term memory
+- Improved and consistent long term memory and accurate current state of the world
 - Improved director agent
     - Right now this doesn't really work well on anything but GPT-4 (and even there it's debatable).
 It tends to steer the story in a way that introduces pacing issues.
 It needs a model that is creative but also reasons really well i think.
 - Gameplay loop governed by AI
     - objectives
     - quests
     - win / lose conditions
-- Automatic1111 client for in place visual generation
+- stable-diffusion client for in place visual generation

 # Quickstart